Intybyte/Intybyte/README.md

 ### Contributor to AuraSkills

-Provided Italian translation for [AuraSkills](https://github.com/Archy-X/AuraSkills) and created some addons releated to the main plugin, CannonRPG and SorceryRestore (WIP).
-I suggest all server owners to use this over mcmmo as it is easily configurable and developers can add stuff to it with its good API, when I tried adding a skill to mcmmo myself it was hell.
+Provided Italian translation for [AuraSkills](https://github.com/Archy-X/AuraSkills) and created an addon related to it: CannonRPG.
+I suggest all server owners to use this over mcmmo as it is easily configurable and developers can add stuff to it with its good API.

-### Movecraft community developer

-Added to [Movecraft](https://github.com/APDevTeam/Movecraft) some fixes and new features, on top of rewriting some old code.

 ### ACF contributor

-Added sponge api 10 support to [Aikar's ACF](https://github.com/aikar/commands) (oh I hate having to deal with commands so much, at least ACF makes it easy)
+Added updated sponge support to [Aikar's ACF](https://github.com/aikar/commands)

 ### Developer/Owner of Winterfell